 Schematic Symbols of a Transistor

-The most common transistor types are the Bipolar Junction Transistor (BJT), Darlington Transistor, and the Field Effect Transistor (FET).
+The most common transistor types are the Bipolar Junction Transistor (BJT), Darlington Transistor, and Field-Effect Transistor (FET).
 The schematic symbols for these types are shown below:

 An Integrated Circuit (IC) is usually shown as a rectangular box with pins.
 Below, an example of the CMOS IC 4017 is shown.